-- · spam;
+- spam;

 - junk mail and mass mailings;

 - product or service inquiries or complaints;

 - new product or service suggestions;

 - resumés and other forms of job inquiries;

 - surveys; and

 - business solicitations or advertisements.

-In addition, we will not distribute unsuitable material to our directors, including material that is unduly hostile, threatening or illegal, although any communication that is screened as described above will be made available to any director upon request.
+In addition, we will not distribute unsuitable material to our directors, including material that is unduly hostile, threatening or illegal, although any communication that is screened as described above will be made available to the directors.